pradeepkr103/react-raw-intro/03_listOfCardsStyledJSON/README.md

-# EXAAMPLE 03 List of Cards using jquery json fetch from Node.js/MySQL server side
+## EXAMPLE 03 List of Cards using jquery json fetch from Node.js/MySQL server side

 ## We want to display